-It is better to search for documents using external search engines like google rather than internal search functions within a website.
-If you efficently use these search engines, you find more information relating to a topic than just what is published on the website.
-Go through our Search within files page to find out how.
+Many times it is better to search for documents using external search engines like google rather than internal search functions within a website.
+If you efficently use web search engines like google, you find more information relating to a topic than just what is published on the website.

 See how by looking at one example:A follow-up story about a planned milk processing plant in Baringo County, that we found in the Baringo County Integrated Development Plan Baringo County Integrated Development Plan 2013-2017